SenpaiCZ/RedBot/README.md

 🕵️‍♂️ Create Investigators on the Fly: Generate investigator characters with ease, complete with random stats, backstories, and even inventory management.

-🔍 Quick References at Your Fingertips: Access valuable game information, including skill lists, occupations, historical context, NPC generation, and more.

 📜 Enhance the Storytelling: Unleash your creativity with the ability to generate random names and NPCs, injecting spontaneity into your narratives.

 Whether you're a Keeper masterfully crafting the storyline or an investigator navigating through the mysteries, the Cthulhu Discord Cog is your trusty ally, making the Call of Cthulhu RPG smoother and more captivating than ever before.

 Step into the realm of eldritch horrors and gripping narratives with the Cthulhu Discord Cog.
 Level up your Call of Cthulhu gameplay and embark on unforgettable adventures with the power of Discord and this versatile COG.
 Uncover the unknown and challenge the cosmic horrors that await!

-# To-Do list
-- Automatic Chase
-- Beasts and Gods
-- Magic
-- Traveltime between cities
-- Cars, horses and other trasport
-- More random stuff and info :)

 # Generate random name with !cname male/female